truexcoin/christmas-list/README.md

 - Some image domains don't allow cross-origin canvas access
 - Try using images from CORS-enabled domains

-### Storage connection issues
+### Redis connection issues

-- **Vercel KV:** Make sure Vercel KV database is created and linked to your project
-- **Redis:** Verify `REDIS_URL` is correct and Redis server is accessible
+- Verify `REDIS_URL` is correct
-- Check `/api/status` to see which storage is being used
+- Check Redis server is running (if self-hosted)
-- App will fall back to in-memory storage if neither is available
+- App will fall back to in-memory storage if Redis fails

 ### AI features not working